-As the mercury drops significantly for the first time this winter and workplaces become increasingly chilly, office temperature is likely to become a critical issue for employers and employees alike.
+With many people waking up to the coldest day of the winter so far, workers across the country could be faced with the prospect of heading in to a freezing workplace.
+Indeed, office temperature is a critical issue for employers and employees alike.
 So what exactly are the legal issues surrounding an uncomfortably cold workplace?

 The Workplace (Health, Safety and Welfare) Regulations of 1992, state that ‘[d]uring working hours,the temperature in all workplaces inside buildings shall be reasonable.’

 This relates to a minimum workplace temperature 16°C, or 13°C if you are doing work that requires extreme physical effort.
 However, these figures are guidelines rather than legal limits and also do not take into account the nature of the workplace (i.e. different levels would apply for bakeries, cold stores and warehouses).

 The regulations state: ‘The temperature in workrooms should provide reasonable comfort without the need for special clothing.’

 ‘Where such a temperature is impractical because of hot or cold processes, all reasonable steps should be taken to achieve a temperature which is as close as possible to comfortable.’